Plasterboard Repair – How to fix loose drywall anchor

 How to hang a heavy mirror on a plaster wall

-To hang a heavy mirror on plasterboard walls is easy with GeeFix.
+Here we take a look at How to hang a mirror on a plaster wall with GeeFix.
 You will need a picture hook such as these below and one GeeFix fixing per bracket.

 Method of installation for mirrors or pictures